101companies/101haskell/contributions/haskellStarter/README.md

-This is a beginner's Haskell-based 101companies System.
+This is a beginner's Haskell-based contribution to the 101companies Project.

-If you have ghci installed, then you can test the code as follows:
+If you have ghci installed, then you can easily test the code as follows:

      $ pwd
-     /home/billg/101haskell/contributions/haskellStarter
+     /home/billg/101haskell/contributions/haskellStarter/src
      $ ghci Main.hs
      GHCi, version 7.4.2: http://www.haskell.org/ghc/  :? for help
      Loading package ghc-prim ... linking ... done.